-The Commonwealth of Massachusetts is a nonemployer contributor and is required by statute to make all actuarially determined employer contributions on behalf of the member employers which creates a special funding situation.
+The Commonwealth of Massachusetts is a nonemployer contributor and is required by statute to make all actuarially determined employer contributions on behalf of the member employers which creates a special funding

+situation.
 Since the City does not contribute directly to MTRS, there is no net pension liability to recognize.
-This
+This schedule discloses the Commonwealth's 100% share of the collective net pension liability that is associated with the City; the portion of the collective pension expense as both revenue and pension expense recognized by the City; and the Plan's fiduciary net position as a percentage of the total liability.

+Changes of Assumptions

+None.

 Changes in Plan Provisions

+None.

 NOTE C - OTHER POSTEMPLOYMENT BENEFITS

 The City administers a single-employer defined benefit healthcare plan (Retiree Health Plan).
 The plan provides lifetime healthcare and prescription drug benefits for eligible retirees and their spouses through the City's health insurance plan, which covers both active and retired members, including teachers.

 The Other Postemployment Benefit Plan

+The Cahadula of Changes in the City's Total Other Destample, mont Denefit Liability and Deleted Detice